A requirement of our program is to get your Class A CDL Learner’s Permit. We

 The full price of combined tuition and fees is $12,500.
 This includes all tools and gear, certifications, shirts, and miscellaneous expenses of the program.

-The program is 432 contact hours, and takes place over 11-12 weeks.
-If you attend on the standard 12 week schedule, you will be in class from 7am-5pm Mon-Thurs.
-If you attend on the adapted 11 week schedule, you will be in class from 7am-5pm Mon-Fri for the first 4 weeks, and the remaining 7 weeks on Mon-Thurs.
-This way you still get the full 432 contact hours, even though you are in class for one less week.
+The program is 432 contact hours, and takes place over 11 weeks.
+You will be in class from 7am-5pm Mon-Fri for the first 4 weeks, and the remaining 7 weeks on Mon-Thurs.

 No!
 We are a pre-apprenticeship lineman training school.
 When you come here, we give you the training needed to get your foot in the door, and climb the ranks quicker than you would if you were to get hired off the street.
 It has become increasingly harder to get hired without any sort of training like this, so we want to put you in a good position to get hired.
 Students get hired into a variety of positions that can range from groundmen to apprentice.
 For context, you can expect to be an apprentice for anywhere from 3-6 years before actually becoming a Lineman.
 Just think of us as the first step in a long process to working in an amazing field!